Skip to content

 Tips

-1. A deficit of 500 cal/day equals roughly 1 pound of fat loss per week — do not go below 1,200 cal/day without medical supervision
+1. A 500 cal/day deficit equals roughly 1 lb of fat loss per week — start here before considering anything more aggressive

-3. Recalculate every 10-15 pounds of weight change, since your calorie needs drop as you lose weight
+3. Recalculate every 10-15 pounds of weight change — your calorie needs decrease as you lose, which is why plateaus happen

-4. Pair this calculator with our Macro Calculator to turn your calorie target into a protein/carb/fat plan
+4. Pair this calculator with the Macro Calculator to convert your calorie target into a specific protein, carb, and fat plan

 Frequently Asked Questions